peterjc/thapbi-pict/database/README.md

 $ sqlite3 ITS1_DB.sqlite < ITS1_DB.sql
 ```

-This database was initially created using thapbi_pict v0.0.15
-using the following three sets of sequences, and then called
+This database was created using the following three sets of
-v0.1.0:
+sequences:

  - Curated Phytophthora ITS1 sequences (at species level) from
    file ``legacy/Phytophthora_ITS_database_v0.005.fasta`` (in
    a subdirectory within the source code repository).

- - NCBI Peronosporaceae (including Phytophthora) at genus level,
+ - NCBI Peronosporales (including Phytophthora) at genus level,
-   file ``2019-04-03-ITS_Peronosporaceae_8336.fasta`` with 8336
+   file ``2019-04-03-ITS_Peronosporales_16394.fasta`` with 16394
-   entries created with and NCBI Entrez search run on 2019-04-03:
+   entries created with an NCBI Entrez search run on 2019-04-16:

 ```
-((internal AND transcribed AND spacer) OR its1) AND 150:800[sequence length] AND peronosporaceae[organism]
+((internal AND transcribed AND spacer) OR its1) AND 150:10000[sequence length] AND Peronosporales[organism]
 ```

  - Observed ITS1 sequences from single isolate positive controls